Engelandvaarders and Refugees:

 numerous conference papers on the work of Otto Neurath and is writing

 an account of his life.
-The principal archive of Otto and Mrie
+The principal archive of Otto and Marie

 Neurath's work in Britain is the Otto and Marie Neurath Isotype Collection in the Department of Typography and Graphic Communication at the University of Reading.

-Leo Polak with his wife Lucie Polak-van den Bergh, their son Thijs and nephew Herman Marx
+Leonard (Leo) Polak with his wife Lucie Polak-van den Bergh, their son Matthijs (Thijs) and nephew Herman Marx

-Leo Polak aged 50 and his wife Lucie, 53, were both lawyers;
+Leo Polak aged 50 and his wife Lucie Polak (neé van den Bergh), 53, were both lawyers;

 they were a prosperous Dutch family living in a modern Bauhaus style

-the possibilty of escaping to England on the Zeemanshoop.
+the possibility of escaping to England on the Zeemanshoop.

 they owned only taking with them personal documents.
 Their 21 year old

-son was at home but their daughter, Willy, worked and lived at Schiedam
+but their daughter, Willy, usualy referred to as Wils, lived at

 near Rotterdam and was left behind.

-After landing in Dover they left immediately for London - they were
+After landing in Dover they left immediately for London and were

 shocked by the cockroaches in the reception centre where they stayed.

-but Thijs went to California and studied electronic engineering.Their daughter,
+for New York on the 2 August 1940.
+Thijs went to California and studied

 in Westerbork and later to Theresienstadt but survived.
-Her parents returned to the Netherlands in 1947 and died in their seventies.
+Willy married

 Reidemeister, Marie (later married Otto Neurath)